 Typically, that activity will:

-- Communicate Meaning, in the sense that what is done in Deep Play is freighted with metaphorical or symbol meaning beyond simple carrying out of an action.
+- Communicate Meaning, in the sense that what is done in the Working is freighted with metaphorical or symbol meaning beyond simple carrying out of an action.

 - Preserve the Ritual State.
 It is critically important that whatever activities take place in the circle during Deep Play must be tailored to aid celebrants in maintaining their Ritual State—their condition of open, empowered Presence.
 Even in lighthearted ritual, there is an underlying seriousness to the work that must be honored.
 So while stimulation is key, too much stimulation or the wrong emotional tone can “break the spell”.
 Imagine the Ritual State, the “energy” of a ritual as a soap bubble which must be kept aloft without breaking.

-Some Deep Play is designed to increase in energy and build to a climax; some to remain at a “steady boil” rather than to climb.
+Some Workings are designed to increase in energy and build to a climax; some to remain at a “steady boil” rather than to climb.
 Some may even rise and then fall, to the point that at its end, there is only a whisper of activity, and then silence.
 All are effective ways to work with the emotional feeling of Deep Play, and may be selected for usage when appropriate.

 The potential palette of activities and emotional flavors of Deep Play is nearly infinite.
 This phase of ritual is where much of the opportunity for creativity and imagination in ritual design is found.

-When Deep Play is completed—when all participants have completed its activity, the energy has climbed to a climax and/or dwindled to a murmur—it is time to begin the dénouement of the ritual: Gratitude and Benediction.
+When the Working is completed—when all participants have completed its activity, the energy has climbed to a climax and/or dwindled to a murmur—it is time to begin the dénouement of the ritual: Gratitude and Benediction.